nhdchicken/nhd-colab/README.md

 ### Installing the Environment for a NoteBook

+**Note**:

+* check the [template notebook](notebooks/template.ipynb) which provides all the boiler plate stuff to setup the environment (the following is just for your reference).
+* Want to try it out?
+Run in [Colab](https://colab.research.google.com/github/nhdchicken/nhd-colab/blob/master/notebooks/template.ipynb)

 The first **code** cell in the notebook should be this boiler plate code.
 This will clone the repository if not already cloned and install the colab installer script.